 The Zig-Zag Pattern

 Utilizing a crochet pattern doesn't mean you need to always wear your hair down, thanks to the zig-zag design.
 What makes this pattern special is it starts as a traditional cornrow, but as you move to the middle of the head, you begin the zig-zag layering pattern to help achieve any of the half-up, half-down styles.
+"Straight back cornrows also work well for crochet styles and allow the style's parting to be moved around more freely once the hair is attached," says Johnson.

 The Invisible Part Method